suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Such a check prevents them from being not only padding oracles but also format oracles and decryption oracles, because they don't perform decryption if the check fails.
+See {{payload-integrity-validation}}
+for more discussion about payload integrity validation.

 While the examples in this document use the coaps scheme for payload retrieval, alternative URI schemes such as coap and http may also